 Being in nature makes us feel good.
 If you didn't appreciate that before, you probably do much more now after the hard lockdown.
 And increasingly many scientific studies are showing just how much our health and being benefits from time spent in nature.
 From stress reduction to immune support and much much more.

-But it’s not just contact with nature but it's the nature of the contact that matters most.
+But here's the thing: It's not just about contact with nature; it's the nature of the contact that matters.

-So this walk - part sit, part play and part meditative meander - introduces some of the necessary practices or ‘life hacks’ that will help rewire and revive our attention.
-Practiced often, they are likely to enhance everyday nature awareness as a foundation for long-term health, wellbeing and resilience in tumultuous times.
+So this walk - part sit, part play and part meditative meander - introduces some of these necessary practices or 'nature nudges' (‘life hacks’) that will help us enhance everyday nature awareness as a foundation for more durable health, wellbeing and resilience in tumultuous times.